Professor of Globalisation and Development, Oxford University

 Terra Incognita: Decision making in a time of turmoil

-Drawing on his new book Terra Incognita: 100 Maps to Survive the Next 100 Years and his BBC Series, The Pandemic That Changed The World, Ian Goldin will provide perspectives on global change to enable leaders to navigate in an increasingly uncertain world.
+In conversation with Sophie Hackford, Ian will be drawing on themes from his new book Terra Incognita: 100 Maps to Survive the Next 100 Years and his BBC Series, The Pandemic That Changed The World, to provide perspectives on global change to enable leaders to navigate in an increasingly uncertain world.

 Ian Goldin is Professor of Globalisation and Development at Oxford University, Professorial Fellow at Balliol College, Director of the Oxford Martin Programme on Technological and Economic Change and founding Director of the Oxford Martin School.
 Ian previously was Vice President of the World Bank and the Group’s Director of Policy, after serving as Chief Executive of the Development Bank of Southern Africa and Economic Advisor to President Nelson Mandela.
 Ian has served as Principal Economist at the EBRD and the Director of the Trade and Sustainable Growth Programmes at the OECD.